Understanding Diamonds

 Cost vs. Rarity

 The cost of a diamond frequently mirrors its marketing more than its actual rarity.
-While diamonds may be broadly available, their costs are influenced consumer demand and branding, not exclusively on scarcity.
+While diamonds may be broadly available, their costs are influenced by consumer demand and branding, not exclusively on scarcity.

 Synthetic Diamonds: The New Norm